KASPERSPECTRE/Padme-the-blockchain-dog./README.md

 benefit  the kids in  my neighborhood someday.

-Our drop out rate is 50% by 7th grade .
+Our drop out rate is 40% by 7th grade.